 Log on to a server in your SharePoint Server farm as the farm administrator.

-From your SharePoint Server computer, open a web browser and log on to Office 365 as a global administrator.
+From your SharePoint Server computer, open a web browser.

 Provide the following information when prompted:

-Once you've configured hybrid SharePoint taxonomy, the taxonomy replication timer job will poll SharePoint Online on a daily basis for changes to the taxonomy.
+After you've configured hybrid SharePoint taxonomy, the taxonomy replication timer job will poll SharePoint in Microsoft 365 on a daily basis for changes to the taxonomy.

 Running the taxonomy replication timer job

-Hybrid SharePoint taxonomy uses a timer job called Taxonomy Groups Replication to copy taxonomy information from SharePoint Online to SharePoint Server.
-The SharePoint Online APP Identity is used to authenticate to Office 365.
+Hybrid SharePoint taxonomy uses a timer job called Taxonomy Groups Replication to copy taxonomy information from SharePoint in Microsoft 365 to SharePoint Server.
+The SharePoint in Microsoft 365 APP Identity is used to authenticate to Microsoft 365.
 By default, this timer job replicates taxonomy on a daily basis.

-Like other timer jobs in SharePoint, you can configure the Taxonomy Groups Replication job to run on a different schedule, or you can run it manually, by searcing for it in the timer job list in Central Administration.
+Like other timer jobs in SharePoint in Microsoft 365, you can configure the Taxonomy Groups Replication job to run on a different schedule, or you can run it manually, by searching for it in the timer job list in Central Administration.

 Stopping replication of taxonomy groups

-If at any time you want to stop taxonomy replication between SharePoint Online and SharePoint Server, you can do so by using PowerShell.
+If at any time you want to stop taxonomy replication between SharePoint in Microsoft 365 and SharePoint Server, you can do so by using PowerShell.